-Launched in March 2013 by President Lee C. Bollinger, the President's Global Innovation Fund offers support for faculty to develop projects and research collaborations within and across the University's nine Columbia Global Centers, to increase global opportunities for research, teaching, and service.
+Launched in March 2013 by President Lee C. Bollinger, the President's Global Innovation Fund offers support for faculty to develop projects and research collaborations within and across the University's nine Columbia Global Centers, to increase global opportunities and scholarly engagements for research, teaching and service.
 Projects receiving awards focus on a wide array of topics, including water availability and climate change, colonial medicine and literature, economic policy, and health and human rights.
-Many are highly collaborative, with faculty members working across University departments and schools, and partnering with other academic institutions, nongovernmental organizations, and research consortia.
+Many are highly collaborative, with faculty members working across University departments and schools, and partnering with other academic institutions, non-governmental organizations, and research consortia.

 These awards, selected by a review committee of senior faculty, follow five previous rounds of grants from the President's Global Innovation Fund that have supported 72 projects.
-Collectively, these projects play an essential role in realizing the potential of the Columbia Global Centers to create new opportunities for faculty and students, and in defining in tangible ways what it means for Columbia to explore new frontiers of knowledge.
+Collectively, these projects play an essential role in realizing the potential of the Columbia

+Global Centers to create new opportunities for faculty and students, and in defining in tangible ways what it means for Columbia to explore new frontiers of knowledge.

 The Columbia Global Centers are a network of regional hubs around the world, created to enhance the quality of research and learning at the University.
 The nine global centers are located in Amman, Beijing, Istanbul, Mumbai, Nairobi, Paris, Rio de Janeiro, Santiago, and Tunis.
-President's Global Innovation Fund projects may be based in one or several of these cities, or in other locations in the centers' regions that can leverage this global network.
-Engaging the global centers enables the centers and their staff to provide support, counsel, and a network of contacts to concretize and supplement existing research and programming goals.
+President's Global Innovation Fund projects may be based in one or several of these cities, or in other locations in the centers' regions that can leverage their global network of resources, support, counsel, and a network of contacts to concretize and supplement existing research and programming goals.

-Michael Best is Assistant Professor in the Department of Economics.
-His research focuses on development, and public economics.
-He holds a MPhil in economics (distinction) from the University of Oxford, MRes in economics (distinction) from the London School of Economics, and a Ph.D. in economics from the London School of Economics.
+Best's research focuses on development and public economics.
+He holds a master of Philosophy in economics (distinction) from the University of Oxford, a master of Research in economics (distinction) from the London School of Economics, and a Ph.D. in economics from the London School of Economics.